Composite Roofing in PlanoReliability Starts At The Top!

-If a complete or partial roof replacement is required, homeowners should consider a composite roof which has several long-term benefits.
-After all, owning a home and keeping the exterior aesthetically pleasing, only requires a little due diligence and elbow grease.
-Hard work and reading a home improvement article or two, will go a long way towards making your residence (and roof!) the envy of all your neighbors.
-However, the upkeep of your home’s roof can be very tricky, which is why homeowners should strongly consider hiring a professional contractor for roof repairs or roof replacement.
+If a complete or partial roof replacement is required, homeowners should consider a composite roof, which has several long-term benefits.
+After all, owning a home and keeping the exterior aesthetically pleasing only requires a little due diligence and elbow grease.
+Hard work and reading a home improvement article or two will go a long way towards making your residence (and roof!) the envy of all your neighbors.
+However, the upkeep of your home’s roof can be very tricky, which is why you should call Texas Star Roofing so we can send out a professional contractor to expertly handle your roof repairs or replacement needs in Plano.

-A composite roof is a shingle made from multiple synthetic materials that are compressed and merged together to comprise a single unit.
-The composite roof unit can be made from any combination of fiberglass, plastics or recycled materials that are bonded together by resin or laminate.
-The largest benefit of a composite roof is its durability.
+A composite roof uses a shingle made from multiple synthetic materials that are compressed and merged to form a single unit.
+The composite roof unit can be made from any combination of fiberglass, plastics, or recycled materials such as rubber that are bonded together by resin or laminate.

-Texas Star Roofing takes a great deal of pride in installing these high-end composite roofing roof types, and we have the expertise to do an excellent job for you.
-It takes a special crew with years of experience to install these jobs— and we have them!
+Texas Star Roofing takes a great deal of pride in installing these high-end composite roof types, and we have the expertise to do an excellent job for you.
+It takes a special crew with years of experience to install this type of roofing—and we have them.